JunjieXia14/stClinic/README.md

 python CRCLM_Supervised_Prediction.py
 ```

 This script automatically (1) computes 6 statistics measures of each cluster, (2) fuses them into slice representations by attention mechanism, (3) predicts condition-specific TMEs with the highest cluster contribution scores on different clinical states.
+It takes 1 mins.

 **Hyperparameters**

 * pred_type: The type of clinical data.
 The value is 'survival' when using survival time; and the value is 'grading' when using categorical data.
 * lr: The learning rate used by supervised stClinic.
-The parameter is set to the value with the highest C-Index or classification accuracy in the grid search program of cross-validation.
+The default value is 0.05.
+You can adjust it  to the value with the highest C-Index or classification accuracy in the grid search program of cross-validation based on your data..

 #### Output